wkwooten/VistaKine-Rewrite/documentation/VISUALIZATION_GUIDE.md

 - **Global/Shared State:** Theme colors, global settings.
 - **Dialog Management:** Stores can manage dialog visibility and content.
 - **Cross-component Communication / Exercise-Specific Data:**
-  - For state passed to `InteractiveExercise` (e.g., `sceneProps`, `hudProps`, `controlPanelProps`), these props are the primary mechanism for data flow _into_ the constituent parts.
+  - For state passed to `InteractiveExercise` (e.g., `hudProps`, `controlPanelProps`), these props are the primary mechanism for data flow _into_ the constituent parts, especially for initial configuration or less frequently changing data.
-  - For data originating _within_ a custom Scene, HUD, or Control Panel that needs to be shared, or for complex state not easily managed by props, dedicated Svelte stores are suitable.
+  - For `sceneProps`, while it can be used for initial setup or configuration, **dynamic and frequently updated data for the `SceneComponent` (e.g., object positions, animation states, current stage of an exercise) is often best managed using dedicated Svelte stores.** The `SceneComponent` would then subscribe to these stores directly.
+The `sceneProps` can then focus on passing down callbacks (e.g., `onStageComplete`, `onAllStagesComplete`) or relatively static configuration.
+This pattern was successfully used in the `PrinterCalibration` exercise.
   - **Exercise-Specific Store Location:** For better encapsulation, place stores specific to a single exercise within that exercise's interaction folder (e.g., `src/lib/components/visualization/interactions/my-new-exercise/myNewExerciseStore.ts`).

 ## V. Creating New Visualizations